-In an interview by SmartMoney magazine, published February 2003, Robert Kiyosaki gave an answer that is surprisingly vague, yet real: ""Is Harry Potter real?
+In an interview by SmartMoney magazine, published in February of 2003, Robert Kiyosaki gave an answer that sounds surprisingly sincere: "Is Harry Potter real?
 Why don’t you let Rich Dad be a myth, like Harry Potter?"

 Wait, Is That Actually Legal?

-Another aspect of the "questionable" advice is the story about how he gets out of contracts that does not look right to him.
-There is nothing wrong with a contingency clause in the contract that allow you to back out of the deal if you spot a problem.
-However, Mr. Kiyosaki claims that he just puts down something like "subject to approval of my partner", except he then claims that his partner is actually his pet cat.
+Rich Dad Poor Dad contains some ethically questionable advice.
+For example, there is the story about how Mr. Kiyosaki gets out of contracts that do not look right to him.
+There is nothing wrong with a contingency clause in a contract that allows you to back out of the deal if you spot a problem.
+However, Mr. Kiyosaki claims that he just puts down something like "subject to approval of my partner," except he then claims that his partner is actually his pet cat.
 Frankly, this is borderline fraud.
-Let's say you try something like this, and the other party, with too much to lose, decides to call your bluff, and SUE you in court, you will be ordered by the judge to reveal your partner.
+Let's say you try something like this, and the other party, with too much to lose, decides to call your bluff and sue you in court.
+The judge will order you to reveal your partner.
 And now you are ****ed.
-Mr. Kiyosaki, if he had actually tried it, was lucky that no one called his bluff.
+Mr. Kiyosaki, if he actually tried this approach to a contract, was lucky that no one called his bluff.

-There are also many "questionable examples" given in his whole series of books.
-And as always, it was real estate investing that drew the most fire.
-He gave examples that are just too good to be true, according to most real estate investors.
+As always, his real estate investing advice draws the most fire.
+He gives examples in his anecdotes that are just too good to be true, according to most real estate investors.
 Even in foreclosures, one does not find houses that are 50% off or more.
-Usually it's about 20-30% off market price, with an occasional 40%.
-However, if you are to believe Mr. Kiyosaki, he found a house for 72% off market price!
+Usually, they're about 20%–30% off market price, with an occasional 40%.
+However, if you are to believe Mr. Kiyosaki, he found a house for 72% off the market price!
 He suggests that you can do so too.
-However, other real estate investors explained that those are "once in a lifetime" type deals.
+Other real estate investors explain that those are "once in a lifetime" type deals.

-For other erroneous advice given in the Rich Dad books, see John T. Reed's Kiyosaki Critique.
+For other examples of erroneous advice given in the Rich Dad books, see John T. Reed's analysis of the series.

-When questioned about these errors, Mr. Kiyosaki stated that the examples given are just that: examples, and should not be taken literally.
+When questioned about these errors, Mr. Kiyosaki stated that the examples given are just that: examples—ones that should not be taken literally.

-Two of Robert Kiyosaki's hypothesis attracted even more criticism: a) all of our problems have root cause in Nixon taking the US currency OFF the gold standard back in 1971 and b) the baby boomers, reaching retirement, will deplete the entire paper asset market due to them spending their retirement funds, causing a TOTAL collapse of the market.
-Let us examine the plausibility of each idea / hypothesis.
+Two of Robert Kiyosaki's theories have attracted a lot of criticism: a) all of our problems have their root cause in Nixon having taken the US currency off the gold standard back in 1971, and b) the baby boomers, reaching retirement, will deplete the entire paper asset market due to them spending their retirement funds, causing a TOTAL collapse of the market.
+Let us examine the plausibility of each hypothesis.

-Mr. Kiyosaki, in "Raise your Financial IQ", claims that the US currency is now worth MUCH MUCH less than even just 20 years ago, and that's because Nixon had taken the dollar off the gold-standard (i.e. backed by actual gold stored by US Treasury) and allow it to free-float against other currencies.
+The end of the gold standard as a disaster.
+Mr. Kiyosaki, in Increase Your Financial IQ, claims that the US currency is now worth much less than even just 20 years ago, and that's because Nixon took the dollar off the gold standard (which had backed it by actual gold stored by US Treasury) and allow it to free-float against other currencies.

 The problem with this idea is virtually all currencies around the world now are free-floating.
-Nobody use gold-backed currencies any more.
-So if the US dollar falls consistently against other currencies (also not backed by gold), there must be some OTHER explanation for the falling worth of the dollar, not just because it had gotten off the gold-standard.
+Nobody uses gold-backed currencies anymore.
+So if the US dollar falls consistently against other currencies (also not backed by gold), there must be some other explanation for the falling worth of the dollar, not just because it got off the gold standard.
 (I remember when it was 220 yen to 1 dollar.
 It's now like 90 yen per dollar.)

-A book that discusses Wall Street rumors discussed the idea, and found it to be "chicken-little" "Sky is falling" type alarmist view, sorta like the 2012 alarmists.
-Basically, while it's true that babyboomers are retiring, they don't do so all at once, and thus, the threat of all that money leaving the market will be over period of decades, and the effect on market should be minimal, or at least, nowhere as close as Mr. Kiyosaki claim to be.
-The total collapse *can* happen, but it is so unlikely, it is almost ridiculous to think about it.
+A book about Wall Street rumors discussed the idea, and found it to be a Chicken-Little "sky is falling" alarmist view, sorta like that of the 2012 alarmists.
+Basically, while it's true that baby boomers are retiring, they don't do so all at once, and thus, the window where all that money will be leaving the market will be a period of decades, and the effect on the market should be minimal, or at least, nowhere as noticeable as Mr. Kiyosaki claims it will be.

-So why would Mr. Kiyosaki... embellish his stories?
+So why would Mr. Kiyosaki embellish his stories?
 Well, let's just say that some people are natural-born storytellers.
-They can take a simple story, and add a lot of dramatic flair to it, so it becomes more than a story, but an inspirational legend.
-A lot of the folk heroes and anti-heroes are handed down this way from generation to generation, and the story grew in each retelling.
-The story of Robinhood, Sherwood Forest, Sheriff of Nottingham, and Maid Marion probably did happen, but it was nowhere as glamorous as the story was.
-In fact, folklorists have found that Maid Marion was inserted later, MUCH later.
-That is what is going on here, with Robert Kiyosaki's stories and books.
+They can take a simple story and add a lot of dramatic flair to it, so it becomes more than a story and turns into an inspirational legend.
+A lot of tales of folk heroes and anti-heroes are handed down this way from generation to generation, and the story grows in each retelling.
+Robin Hood, Sherwood Forest, and the Sheriff of Nottingham probably existed, but they were nowhere as glamorous as the stories that developed long afterward.
+In fact, folklorists have found that Maid Marion was inserted later, much later.
+That is what is going on here with Robert Kiyosaki's stories and books.

-Even Mr. Kiyosaki had said that the Rich Dad series is really meant as motivational, instead of actual practical advice.
-The problem is, once you do have a book, even the examples given are going to be taken as gospel, 100% correct, and thus, assumed to be 100% accurate.
+Even Mr. Kiyosaki had said that the Rich Dad series is really meant as motivational instead of actual practical advice.
+The problem is that a person who buys the book is likely to think that the examples given should be taken as gospel, 100% correct and 100% accurate.
+They should not be taken that way.

 While it is important to illustrate the advice with examples that inspire, the inspiration can lead people down the wrong path if not explained properly.

-it is possible to get the wrong idea from the various "Rich Dad" books.
-It is a common theme in his books that the educational system is outdated, not teaching the stuff one should learn in the real world, and teaching people to become employees and self-employed.
-The problem is, it is very easy to take that idea out of context.
-At least one parent have reportedly complained that her child read Rich Dad Poor Dad and now refuses to go to school, cites the book to be his inspiration, claims education is useless, and that his parent (a single mother) is feeding him obsolete information to keep him poor.
+And if it matters whether you go to college or not, it is possible to get the wrong idea from the various "Rich Dad" books.
+It is a common theme in his books that the educational system is outdated, not teaching the stuff one should learn in the real world, and teaching people to become employees, not self-employed, which is the ideal.
+The problem is that it is very easy to take that idea out of context.
+At least one parent has reportedly complained that her child read Rich Dad Poor Dad and now refuses to go to school.
+He cites the book as his inspiration, claims education is useless and says his parent (a single mother) is feeding him obsolete information to keep him poor.

-However, Mr. Kiyosaki himself have stated in his books that one must finish college, because it is a good investment in oneself, and that the money one can earn as a college grad is like five times higher than a high school grad.
-It is implied that you should graduate college THEN think about being an entrepreneur.
-However, then he starts to cite Michael Dell and Bill Gates and such, who never DID graduate from college (both Dell and Gates dropped out of college after 2 years to pursue their dreams of being entrepreneurs).
-And since one of the ways to financial freedom is to be an entrepreneur, that part about being college grad is quickly tuned out and lost among the message that education is obsolete and useless.
+Mr. Kiyosaki himself has stated in his books that one must finish college because it is a good investment in oneself and that the money one can earn as a college grad is like five times higher than a high school grad.
+He implies that you should graduate college, then think about being an entrepreneur.
+But then he also cites with approval Michael Dell and Bill Gates and such, who never DID graduate from college (both Dell and Gates dropped out of college after two years to pursue their dreams of being entrepreneurs).
+Since Mr. Kiyosaki so clearly emphasizes that one of the ways to financial freedom is to become an entrepreneur, readers are likely to tune out his praise of college grads and pursue instead his message that education is obsolete and useless.

 So what is one supposed to get from the Rich Dad series of books?
-After amassing a collection (I have all books except Rich Dad's Prophecy, and several of the advisor series books as well) I can tell you this: Mr. Robert T. Kiyosaki is an exceptional presenter/speaker.
-Despite his allegedly failing English, he is excellent in reducing problems down to a soundbyte that one would care about, and present equally succinct and pithy answers which he then attributes to "Rich Dad", then comes up with a lot of examples, anecdotes, experiences, and such that enhances his answers (but those may be embellished).
+After amassing a collection—I have all the books except Rich Dad's Prophecy, and several of the advisor series books as well—I can tell you this: Mr. Robert T. Kiyosaki is an exceptional presenter and speaker.
+Even though he allegedly failed English, he is excellent at reducing problems down to a soundbite that one would care about.
+He presents equally succinct and pithy answers, which he then attributes to "Rich Dad" and then comes up with a lot of examples, anecdotes, and experiences, that enhance his answers—though this evidence may be embellished.

-The problem is, the financial world is NOT quite as simple as it sounds, and some of his answers are a bit TOO succinct and pithy that it can easily be misunderstood, or taken out of context.
-And the supporting evidence or anecdotes or experiences he gave may or may NOT have happened to himself, but *could have*.
+The problem is, the financial world is not quite as simple as it sounds, and some of his answers are a bit too succinct and pithy; so simple that they can easily be misunderstood or taken out of context.
+And the supporting evidence or anecdotes or experiences he gives may or may NOT have happened to him; they "could have."

-In his latest book, Improve your Financial IQ, he related a story about facing down an IBM hiring manager who was about to tell him to take a hike as he didn't have an MBA unlike the other candidates.
-He claims he ranted about how he had more courage than any of the other draft-dodgers by facing down VC and death every time he flew in Vietnam as a gunship pilot, and sales is about courage to fail, and he practically shamed the hiring manager into picking him instead of the other candidates who came in suits (he came still in khaki uniform).
+In his latest book, Improve your Financial IQ, he relates a story about facing down an IBM hiring manager who was about to tell him to take a hike as he didn't have an MBA, unlike the other candidates.
+He claims he ranted in response about how he had more courage than any of the other draft-dodgers by facing down VC and death every time he flew in Vietnam as a gunship pilot and about sales being all about the courage to fail.
+He says he practically shamed the hiring manager into picking him instead of the other candidates who came in suits (he came still in his khaki uniform).
 Personally, I think the story got embellished in the retelling.
 The real incident is probably nowhere as dramatic as that.

 Trust, but Verify

-Take Rich Dad series of books for what they're worth... some rather generic advice that may or may not apply to you, with illustrative examples that may or may not be true, and personal anecdotes that may be completely true, completely false, or somewhat true but embellished.
-The Rich Dad books are for MOTIVATION instead of practical advice.
-When you are past the motivation, and need actual practical advice, seek out some MORE books, such as the Rich Dad's Advisors series.
-Those books have the actual how-to steps that are of practical use, and are written by people who were actually there and do things.
+So take the Rich Dad series of books for what they're worth: some rather generic advice that may or may not apply to you, with illustrative examples that may or may not be true, and personal anecdotes that may be true, false, or somewhat true but embellished.
+The Rich Dad books are for motivation instead of practical advice.
+When you are past the need for motivation and need actual practical advice, seek out some more books, such as the Rich Dad's Advisors series.
+Those books have the actual how-to steps that are of practical use and are written by people who were actually there and did things.
 Just beware of the motivational claptrap that got tossed in there along with the book.